haipinglu/my-hugo-academic-web/content/authors/haiping-lu/_index.md

 <!-- **PhD enquiries**: Email me **ONE PDF** including CV, a statement on why and your **source of funding**, 1-3 papers, and transcripts *before* applying.
 Also check the [English language](https://www.sheffield.ac.uk/postgraduate/phd/apply/english-language) requirements. **[PhD Scholarship](https://www.sheffield.ac.uk/postgraduate/phd/scholarships)**: [EPSRC DTP](https://epsrc.ukri.org/skills/students/dta/grants/) (*deadline: 24th March 2022*).
 *** -->

-I am a Professor of Machine Learning and AI Strategy Lead at the [Department of Computer Science](http://www.sheffield.ac.uk/dcs), and [Insigneo](https://insigneo.org/) Research Director for Healthcare Data / AI, the University of Sheffield.
-I am also the [Turing Network Development Award](https://www.turing.ac.uk/news/uk-universities-receive-first-ever-turing-network-development-awards) Lead at Sheffield, the Machine Learning Theme Lead for Sheffield in the [N8 Centre of Excellence in Computationally Intensive Research](https://n8cir.org.uk/), and the lead organiser of the [Alan Turing Institute](https://www.turing.ac.uk/)'s interest group on [Meta-learning for multimodal data](https://www.turing.ac.uk/research/interest-groups/meta-learning-multimodal-data) (welcome to [sign-up and join](https://forms.office.com/Pages/ResponsePage.aspx?id=p_SVQ1XklU-Knx-672OE-eUxyOQjGdZIurmvwym_4o5UOFhHNkY5WU1RVlczMjNWUVdYTDFDME1VNS4u)).
+I am a Professor of Machine Learning and AI Strategy Lead at the [Department of Computer Science](http://www.sheffield.ac.uk/dcs), the Turing Academic Lead, and [Insigneo](https://insigneo.org/) Research Director for Healthcare Data / AI, the University of Sheffield.
+I am also the Machine Learning Theme Lead for Sheffield in the [N8 Centre of Excellence in Computationally Intensive Research](https://n8cir.org.uk/) and the lead organiser of the [Alan Turing Institute](https://www.turing.ac.uk/)'s interest group on [Meta-learning for multimodal data](https://www.turing.ac.uk/research/interest-groups/meta-learning-multimodal-data) (welcome to [sign-up and join](https://forms.office.com/Pages/ResponsePage.aspx?id=p_SVQ1XklU-Knx-672OE-eUxyOQjGdZIurmvwym_4o5UOFhHNkY5WU1RVlczMjNWUVdYTDFDME1VNS4u)).
 I lead the development of a course on [An Introduction to Transparent Machine Learning](https://pykale.github.io/transparentML/), part of the [Alan Turing Institute](https://www.turing.ac.uk)’s [online learning courses in responsible AI](https://www.turing.ac.uk/funding-call-online-learning-courses-responsible-ai).

 My research focuses on *developing translational AI technologies for better analysing multimodal data in healthcare and beyond, particularly multidimensional data and heterogeneous graphs in bioinformatics and medical imaging*.
 I lead the development of the [PyKale library](https://github.com/pykale/pykale) to provide more accessible machine learning from multiple sources for interdisciplinary research, officially part of the [PyTorch ecosystem](https://pytorch.org/ecosystem/).